FractalBlocks/Fractal/docs/tutorial/readme.md

 Well, lets decompose the Counter behaviour in the Fractal way ;) .

-The Counter should have:
+The Counter should have the next requirements:

-- A value that we will call the `state` that is numeric and should be 0 by default
+1. A value that we will call the `state` that is numeric and should be 0 by default
-- A button for increment
+2. A button for increment
-- A text for showing the actual value
+3. A text for showing the actual value
-- A button for decrement
+4. A button for decrement

 Well now what are the possible interactions?

-- Click on Increment Button should add 1 to the `state`
+5. Click on Increment Button should add 1 to the `state`
-- Click on Decrement Button should substract 1 to the `state`
+6. Click on Decrement Button should substract 1 to the `state`

 Oh! pretty simple, right?.
 Let see some code.
-We will implement it using the requirements:
+We will implement it using the above requirements:

-- Should have a value that we will call the `state` that is numeric and should be 0 by default
+1. Should have a value that we will call the `state` that is numeric and should be 0 by default

 ```typescript
 export let state = 0